Belarus opposition leader seized on Minsk street, local media says

+Two others figures involved in the Coordination Council, a group of civic leaders set up by the opposition to negotiate a power transition, also disappeared Monday morning, according to the opposition.

+“Their whereabouts are unknown,” the council said in a statement Monday, accusing the regime of using methods of terror.
+“Obviously such methods are illegal and cannot lead to any result other than the aggravation of the situation in the country, a deepening of the crisis and further growth of protests.”

-She was dragged into a dark van marked “Connection” and driven to an unknown location, according to local media, a day after plainclothes police chased and beat peaceful protesters in Minsk.
+Kolesnikova was dragged into a dark van marked “Connection” and driven to an unknown location, according to local media, a day after plainclothes police chased and beat peaceful protesters in Minsk.
 An estimated 100,000 people demonstrated against the government on Sunday and more than 630 were arrested, according to police.

-The incident came two days after another opposition figure was taken to the Polish border by Belarusian security officials, given a passport and told to leave the country.

 Independent Belarusian media, Tut.by, cited a witness who gave her name only as Anastasia who reported she heard the sound of a phone falling and a scuffle at around 10:05 a.m. near the National Art Museum.
 She saw Kolesnikova seized by several masked plainclothes men and put into the van.
 Police have denied Kolesnikova was arrested.